CalARVRCourse-Fall2023/hw3-ar-game/README.md

       * Set target minimum iOS Version to: 11.0
       * Select: Requires ARKit support
       * Set Architecture to: ARM64
+   * Add camera usage description.
+Something along the lines of "Uses camera to render room for AR game"

 At this point you should be able to build a blank API by pressing File-> Build Settings -> Build